 Expats should be aware that these schools generally follow the Spanish curriculum and the primary teaching language will usually be Catalan.

 International schools in Barcelona

-International schools in Barcelona are private schools that uphold the teaching language and curriculum of a foreign country, and generally, provide a very high standard of education.
+International schools in Barcelona are private schools that uphold the teaching language and curriculum of a foreign country, and generally provide an excellent standard of education.

-It is common for space in these institutions to be limited, as demand at these schools is usually high and some schools admit students based on nationality quotas.
+It is common for space in these institutions to be limited, as demand is usually high and some schools admit students based on nationality quotas.

-International schools offer pupils the benefit of continuing with language instruction that should be familiar.
-All international schools have annual tuition fees, and it is best to consult schools individually to find out more about costs.
+International schools offer pupils the benefit of continuing with language instruction and a curriculum that should be familiar.
+That said, all international schools have annual tuition fees, which can be rather pricey.
+It is best to consult schools individually to find out more about these costs.

 It is a government requirement that mainstream Spanish schools attempt to educate special needs children if they have the necessary facilities and teachers.
 The government offers grants to schools that have specialist teachers available to educate special-needs students, as well the necessary facilities.